Welcome to Bear Claw Lodge

 Emma is a well rounded outdoors woman and an outgoing member of the Bear Claw team.
 She is an avid swimmer, enjoys basketball and being in the outdoors.
 She has her Level 2 First Aid, Bronze Medallion Life Guard, and is fluent in French.
 Emma‘s dad Donny is one of our steelhead guides and one of the top fly-tiers in the world.
 Although we love having Emma work in the lodge she’s also an asset on and in the river!

-Tanis is from the Hazeltons and has been working for Bear Claw since 2016.
-Tanis is very athletic and enjoys playing soccer and horse back riding.
+Tanis is from the Hazeltons and has been working at Bear Claw since 2016.
+She knows her way around the bush and isn’t afraid to get her hands dirty.

 Connor is one of our newest team members at Bear Claw.
 Connor grew up in Fraser Lake where he played hockey and has learned a lot about athletics and outdoors.
 Connor has his Level 3 First Aid, Bear and Cougar Safety, Swift Water Rescue Technician Level 1, and his Food Safe.